 HIST 3385.
 American Diplomatic History.
 3 Hours.

-A study of selected topics in American Diplomatic History.
+Students examine selected topics in U.S. Diplomatic History.

 HIST 3386.
 Military & War In America.
 3 Hours.

-This course is an intensive study of the American military experience from the Colonial period to the present.
-The course focuses on the military, political and diplomatic history of the great conflicts of the United States.
+Students examine the U.S. military experience, from the colonial period to the present.
+Topics may include the military, political and diplomatic history of the great conflicts of the United States.

 HIST 3387.
 World War II.
 3 Hours.

-A comprehensive study of the inter-war and World War II era from 1919 - 1945, emphasizing the events leading to the war in Europe, the rise of Nazi Germany, the major battles and campaigns in the European theatre, and the aftermath of the war.
-The course also examines the rise of the Japanese Empire, the events leading to the outbreak of war in Asia and the Pacific, and the major battles and campaigns of the Pacific war through the defeat of Japan.
+Students examine the inter-war and World War II era from 1919 - 1945, emphasizing the events leading to the war in Europe, the rise of Nazi Germany, the major battles and campaigns in the European theatre, and the aftermath of the war.
+Topics may include the rise of the Japanese Empire, the events leading to the outbreak of war in Asia and the Pacific, and the major battles and campaigns of the Pacific war through the defeat of Japan.

 HIST 3388.
 Public History.
 3 Hours.

-This course will explore topics in the field of Public History, including architectural preservation and restoration, museum studies and oral history.
-The topics will vary from semester to semester, but each semester students will receive instruction on the techniques of analyzing oral sources, primary textual materials and historical artifacts of various types, including architectural dwellings, tools, and local and family records.
+Students examine topics in the field of Public History, including architectural preservation and restoration, museum studies, and oral history.
+Topics vary from semester to semester, but each semester students analyze oral sources, primary textual materials, and historical artifacts of various types, including architectural dwellings, tools, and local and family records.

 HIST 3389.
 Africa - Past & Present.
 3 Hours.

-An examination of the problems, potentials, and upheavals of Modern Africa.
-Emphasis is on such topics as the impact of the slave trade on African society, racial conflicts, apartheid, the emergence of African nationalism, the end of white colonial rule, and the difficulties of achieving economic and political stability in contemporary Africa.
+Students examine the problems, potentials, and upheavals of Modern Africa.
+Topics may include the effect of the slave trade on African society, racial conflicts, apartheid, the emergence of African nationalism, the end of white colonial rule, and the difficulties of achieving economic and political stability in contemporary Africa.

 HIST 3390.
 Conceptualizing History Edu.
 3 Hours.